 monitoring and reassessment provisions and you shouldn't automatically renew a commercial partnership without assessing whether any changes are needed.
 Under Regulation 5 of the 1994 Fundraising Regulations commercial partners are legally required to make available books, documents or other records, which relate to them and are kept for the purpose of the agreement.
 This enables charities to see exactly how much the commercial partner is making from the agreement.
 For more on this, see Charity Commission RS2 below.

-Solicitation statements for commercial participators working with charities in England, Wales and Scotland must include:
+Solicitation statements for commercial participators working with charities must include:

 A registered charity ourselves, the CEF works for any non profit, not just charities.